 I could see her mulling this over.
 Would the idea fly with Mode‘s audience?
-Could they relate to fitness as a positive, not shaming, topic?
-The editor was herself (oddly), thin, muscular; perhaps in her heart of hearts, she wondered if a larger woman could even be “fit”?
+Could real, non-model-sized women relate to fitness as a positive, not shaming, topic?
+The editor was herself (oddly), thin, muscular; perhaps in her heart of hearts, she too wondered if a larger woman could even be “fit.”

 I could feel, too, her considering me, scanning.
-Did she think, “Good writer, yeah, but would her size and shape be motivating to our readers, or would she lack credibility?”
-I wonder now (a quick Google just turned her up teaching spin and yoga in California): I look good, and people always tell me I radiate energy.
-But I’m neither buff nor heavy.
+Was she thinking, “Good writer, yeah, but would her appearance be motivating to our readers, or a turn-off?”
+I wonder now (a quick Google just turned her up teaching spin and yoga in California): I look good, and people often tell me I look young for my age and that I radiate energy.
+(To which I say, thank you.)
+But, here’s the deal: I’m neither buff nor heavy.

 I did not and still don’t fit the image of those who work out.

 Yet, since my early 30’s I’ve remained a dedicated exerciser.
-I’ve stuck with it pretty consistently, despite episodes physical (broken leg) and situational/ emotional (three deaths of people I loved, five years of eldercare; much work-travel) that could have put me off it, and at times nearly did.
+I’ve stuck with it pretty consistently, despite episodes physical (broken leg) and situational/ emotional (three deaths of people I loved, five years of eldercare; much work-travel, a flood that destroyed part of my home) that could have put me off it, and at times nearly did.

 Why?
 Because my life is better, happier, expanded — emotionally, physically, intellectually, and even perhaps spiritually — when I take care of the body, which St. Francis of Assisi called “Brother Ass.”